Les Moonves is about to leave CBS, sources say

-Longtime CBS chief executive Les Moonves, facing new claims of sexual misconduct, will step down soon as part of a wide-ranging corporate settlement of a separate fight for control of CBS.
+Longtime CBS chief executive Les Moonves, facing new claims of sexual misconduct, is about to step down as part of a wide-ranging corporate settlement of a separate fight for control of CBS.

-The CBS board of directors is likely to announce the deal by Monday morning, according to two executives with direct knowledge of the matter.
+The CBS board of directors is likely to announce the deal by Monday morning, according to three executives with direct knowledge of the matter.

 Lawyers were said to be putting the finishing touches on the settlement on Sunday.
 Internally, it is being called a "global settlement," meant to resolve months of litigation between Moonves and Shari Redstone, the controlling shareholder of CBS.

+But his continued leadership of CBS became "untenable," one of the executives said.

-Farrow published a followup on Sunday.
+With settlement talks already underway, Farrow published a followup story on Sunday.
 He wrote that "six additional women have accused the television executive of sexual misconduct, as the board of the CBS Corporation weighs the terms of his departure."

 Boardroom battle and huge financial stakes